 Harnessing Theme & Subtext

-Prerequisite: Foundations of Screenwriting
+Prerequisite: Fundamentals of Screenwriting

 Join us for an informal gathering to "jam" with other writers also working on screenplays.
 If you've taken the Foundations course, then get right to work in a closed and conducive environment with an instructor that can help guide you and provide feedback along the way.

 Meet one-on-one with Sighthound Studio instructor Jordan Morris for some personalized consultation and advice.
 Enjoy uninterrupted attention from someone who will give you the perspective and motivation you need to elevate your skills and move your screenplay forward.

 There is far more to it than simply creating a "great" character.
 Consider what might happen if you took the lead character from the musical "Annie" and tried to make her the hero of "Die Hard".
 Your characters must serve your specific story, genre and themes to work within your screenplay.
 This course will help you create the perfect character to compliment your work and create an unforgettable story.

 It takes a lot of understanding, perspective and practice to make fabricated dialogue seem honest and "real".
 Learn how to carefully craft powerful, memorable and insightful dialogue by studying the relationship between your characters' words and the central themes that your story is exploring both as a whole and within each character's arc.
 And let's not forget about dialogue subtext!
 No "on the nose" dialogue, please!

 Get right to work by filling out these unique cards designed to help you turn loose notes and creative fragments into a solid foundation for your screenplay.
 Designed to help bridge the gap from premise to first draft, these unique fill-in-the-blank cards tell you what you need in your story and where to place them in the timeline before sitting down to tackle the massive and intimidating task of writing a first draft.

 (NOTE: these are also included in SCREENPLAY IN A BOX)